A Guide to the Best Types of Cargo and Freight Transportation

 If you’re looking for a faster mode of shipping small and light cargo, air freight is a viable option.
 Airfreight traffic is growing at a fast pace, with the demand for higher-value goods rising steadily.

 The characteristics of air freight rest on speed.
-This mode of transport is used by manufacturers and companies to transport cargo that is urgently needed in the destination country, enabling them to fulfill rush orders or the increased demand.
+This mode of transport is used by manufacturers and companies to transport cargo that is urgently needed in the destination country, enabling them to fulfill rush orders or increased demand.

 Because of this, air freight is best for cargo that requires speedy transport and is most advantageous for perishable and delicate goods.
 Goods that are transported by air also experience less handling, which mitigates the risk of damage and loss.